Zml99/SabKeys/README.md

-# shortcuts
+# SabKeys
-A shortcuts program
+This is a program to make hotkeys and make your live easier.